-Other possibly related dehydrated CM-like meteorites include Y-86789 (C2-ung, likely paired with Y-86720), WIS 91600 (CM2), EET 96010 (CM2), and PCA 02012 (CM2).
-In addition, two meteorites classified as CI, Y-86029 and Y-980115, were determined by King and Russell (2019) to have similar mineralogical and chemical similarities to the CY group.
+Other possibly related dehydrated CM-like meteorites include WIS 91600 (CM2.2 [or CI]), EET 96010 (CM2), and PCA 02012 (CM2).
 In addition, Nakamura (2006) identified two regolith breccias containing solar-wind-implanted noble gases which belong to this dehydrated group, Y-793321 (CM2) and A-881458 (CM2), while M.M.M.
 Meier (2014) found that the meteorite Diepenveen (CM2-an) also contains similar trapped solar gases.
-Another ungrouped C2 meteorite with a similar O-isotopic composition is Dhofar 1988 (oxygen isotope plot; photo [courtesy of Marcin Cimala]), which was found by M. Cimala in 2011.
-In addition, the ungrouped C chondrite Dhofar 2066 (oxygen isotope plot) also has a heavy oxygen isotope composition similar to the CY group, as do Y-86737 and Y-980134 which are both classified as CI1 (King and Russell, 2019).
-Notably, Dhofar 225 has many features and an oxygen isotopic composition that are similar to the anomalous CM chondrite Dhofar 735 (oxygen isotope plot; photo), which along with Belgica 7904, Y-86720, and PCA 02012, have experienced the highest temperatures (~900°C) over a brief time interval (PCA 02012 estimated at tens of hours; Nakato et al., 2013) compared to other members of the CY group.
+Dhofar 1988, which was found by M. Cimala in 2011 and initially classified as an ungrouped C2 chondrite, has a similar O-isotopic composition (oxygen isotope plot; photo courtesy of Marcin Cimala).
+This meteorite was the subject of an in-depth study by Suttle et al. (2021) who suggest a reclassification to CY.
+In addition, the ungrouped C chondrite Dhofar 2066 (oxygen isotope plot; photo courtesy of Lukasz Smula) also has a heavy oxygen isotope composition consistent with the CY group, as do both Y-86737 and Y-980134 which are classified as CI1 (King and Russell, 2019).
+Notably, Dhofar 225 has many features and an oxygen isotopic composition that are similar to the anomalous CM chondrite Dhofar 735 (oxygen isotope plot; photo courtesy of Thomas Witzke), which along with Belgica 7904, Y-86720, and PCA 02012, have experienced the highest temperatures (~900°C) over a brief time interval (PCA 02012 estimated at tens of hours; Nakato et al., 2013) compared to other members of the CY group.